Laravel's Http::record() Method: Advanced HTTP Request Monitoring and Analysis

 Technical Implementation and Core Functionality

-, the client begins capturing full request/response cycles while maintaining normal network operations^1_1.
+The Http::record() method introduces a non-intrusive monitoring layer to Laravel’s HTTP client that operates at the driver level.
+When activated through Http::record(), the client begins capturing full request/response cycles while maintaining normal network operations1.
 This dual functionality addresses the longstanding challenge of debugging live API integrations without disrupting service dependencies.

 Architectural Overview